davedoesdemos/ConnectIQ-Watch-IoT/IoTWatchInstructions.md

 ![environment 2 image](images/environment2.png)

 This environment uses an Azure Event Hub to ingest messages.
 As such this would be much more scalable and allows for copying data to a data lake for later analytics.
-Stream Analytics then takes these events and pushed them on to Power BI for the demo environment.
+Stream Analytics then takes these events and pushes them on to Power BI for the demo environment.

 ## Storage Account